PaulisMatrix/hermes-kv/README.md

 4. Doubly linked list for O(1) eviction.
 Deleting the head which is the first key stored so eligible for eviction.
     Adding a new node is also O(1) since we are maintaining prev pointer in a doubly linked list.

+**LRU Eviction Policy:**
+1. Use the same DLL maintained for FIFO.
+2. Whenever a key is referenced/updated, delete it from the head and insert it at the tail.
+3. The Least Recently Used key is always at the head of the DLL.
+4. Deleting and Inserting is O(1) since we are maintaining respective head and tail pointers.

 **KV store with transactions:**

 * Basic assumptions: